Releases

 Phasing

-The latest release in a graph can be made available gradually by configuring its phase mode.
-This can be used to limit how many devices are allowed to take the release either by tags or numerically.
+The latest release in a graph can be made available gradually by configuring its phase mode, this can be used to limit how many devices are allowed to take the release.

 Tags